Improving Confidence Estimates for Unfamiliar Examples: Experiments

 \subsection{Training and Testing Details}

-\textbf{Training: } For all experiments we use PyTorch with a ResNet-18 architecture and Adam gradient descent optimization with a momentum of $0.9$.
+\textbf{Training: } For all experiments we use PyTorch with a ResNet-18 architecture and stochastic gradient descent\footnote{Errata: previous versions (v4, v5) incorrectly stated that Adam was used.
+In fact, we used SGD.} optimization with a momentum of $0.9$.
 We initialize the final layer of our pre-trained network using Glorot initialization~\cite{glorot2010understanding}.
-We perform hyper-parameter tuning for the learning rate and the number of epochs using a manual search on a validation split of the training data.
-When the performance on validation plateaus, we reduce the learning rate by a factor of 10 and run 1/3 as many additional epochs as completed up to that point.
+We perform hyper-parameter tuning for the learning rate and the number of epochs using a manual search on a validation split of the training data.\footnote{Errata: a previous version (v3) incorrectly included unfamiliar data in the T-scaling validation.
+Please disregard that result.} When the performance on validation plateaus, we reduce the learning rate by a factor of 10 and run 1/3 as many additional epochs as completed up to that point.
 After fitting hyperparameters on the validation data, the models are retrained using both train and val sets.
 For data augmentation, we use a random crop and mirroring similar to Inception~\cite{szegedygoing}.
 Places365-standard~\cite{zhou2017places} dataset is used to pretrain the network, and the network is fine tuned separately for each task.
 When training G-distillation, we sample the image from $G$ to be roughly $\frac 1 4$ the size of $F_{tr}$.
 We also verified that using a different architecture (DenseNet161~\cite{huang2017densely}) yields the same experimental conclusions.

 \textbf{Testing: } At test time we evaluate on the center crop of the image.
 Due to the relatively high variance of NLL on $\Nts$, we run our experiments 10 times to ensure statistical significance (unpaired two-tail t-test with p=0.95 on model performance), but we run the ensemble method only once (variance estimated using ensemble member performance variance).
 Our 10 runs of the distillation methods use the same ensemble run.